anx12/tweetBot/README.md

 I wouldn't recommend anything less than 37 seconds or your account might get blocked by Twitter.

 ### PREREQUISITES
 * [Developer account](https://developer.twitter.com/apps) You need to have a developer account for this and then you need to create an app.
-Make sure to set the app permissions to 'read and write' and then generate the 'access_token' and
+   Make sure to set the app permissions to 'read and write' and then generate the 'access_token' and 'access_token_secret' keys.
-'access_token_secret' keys.
-Make sure to save the api_key, api_secret_key, access_token and access_token_secret key to your notepad before proceeding and then put them in your script.py https://developer.twitter.com/apps
+   Make sure to save the api_key, api_secret_key, access_token and access_token_secret key to your notepad before proceeding and then put them in your script.py
+   Also change your tweet in script.py in line(21) https://developer.twitter.com/apps

 * [Git](https://git-scm.com/downloads)